awsdocs/amazon-opensearch-service-developer-guide/doc_source/encryption-at-rest.md

 + All other data in the application directory

 The following are *not* encrypted when you enable encryption of data at rest, but you can take additional steps to protect them:
 + Manual snapshots: Currently, you can't use KMS master keys to encrypt manual snapshots\.
-You can, however, use [server\-side encryption with S3\-managed keys](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) to encrypt the bucket that you use as a snapshot repository\.
+You can, however, use [server\-side encryption with S3\-managed keys](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) to encrypt the bucket that you use as a snapshot repository\.
 For instructions, see [Registering a Manual Snapshot Repository](es-managedomains-snapshots.md#es-managedomains-snapshot-registerdirectory)\.
-+ Slow logs: If you [publish slow logs](es-createupdatedomains.md#es-createdomain-configure-slow-logs) and want to encrypt them, you can encrypt their CloudWatch Logs log group using the same KMS master key as the Amazon ES domain\.
-To learn more, see [Encrypt Log Data in CloudWatch Logs Using AWS KMS](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/encrypt-log-data-kms.html) in the Amazon CloudWatch Logs User Guide\.
++ Slow logs: If you [publish slow logs](es-createupdatedomains.md#es-createdomain-configure-slow-logs) and want to encrypt them, you can encrypt their CloudWatch Logs log group using the same AWS KMS master key as the Amazon ES domain\.
+For more information, see [Encrypt Log Data in CloudWatch Logs Using AWS KMS](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/encrypt-log-data-kms.html) in the Amazon CloudWatch Logs User Guide\.

-To learn how to create KMS master keys, see [Creating Keys](http://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.
+To learn how to create AWS KMS master keys, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html) in the *AWS Key Management Service Developer Guide*\.

 ## Enabling Encryption of Data at Rest<a name="enabling-ear"></a>

-By default, domains do not encrypt data at rest, and you can't configure existing domains to use the feature\.
+By default, domains don't encrypt data at rest, and you can't configure existing domains to use the feature\.
 To enable the feature, you must [create another domain](es-createupdatedomains.md#es-createdomains) and migrate your data\.
-Encryption of data at rest requires Elasticsearch 5\.1 or newer\.
+Encryption of data at rest requires Elasticsearch 5\.1 or later\.

-In order to use the Amazon ES console to create a domain that encrypts data at rest, you must have read\-only permissions to KMS, such as the following identity\-based policy:
+To use the Amazon ES console to create a domain that encrypts data at rest, you must have read\-only permissions to AWS KMS, such as the following identity\-based policy:

 ```
 {